 Besides doing the control and balancing of the Battery, PV, genset and Mains the ECpvX is also acting as a datalogger.
 The ECpvX can make local file loggings on SD card or USB memory stick.
-These logs can be sent to the customer ftp server or sent to the customer mail account.
+These logs can be sent to the customer ftp server.